 Travel and Representation Expenses: You can deduct both travel expenses by public transport (plane and train, but also taxis) as well as those of stay in hotels and expenses for meals.
 The professional character of these expenses must always be proven, so daily, weekend or holiday expenses are unlikely to get accepted by the Tax Agency.
 Meals is one of the most controversial items, so it is convenient to limit it to the logic of your activity and write down who you had the meal with.

 Subsistence Allowances: Freelancers may deduct €26,67 per day (€48,00 abroad) when not staying overnight and €53,34 per day when staying overnight in Spain and €91,35 abroad.
-Expenses must be due to the development the economic activity, paid electronically and for which the corresponding invoice is available.
+Expenses must be related to the economic activity, paid electronically and for which the corresponding invoice is available.
 This deduction is not admitted as an allowance if the expense has been made in the municipality where the self-employed person develops his professional activity.

 Clothing Expenses: Only expenses for professional clothing such as protective clothing, uniforms, or other items of clothing with the company logo are allowed.
 In the case of artists there is a more flexible interpretation.